 5. The Monkey And The Crocodile: While you teach your children about making friends, also enlighten them to choose friends wisely.
 After all, a bad friend can be worse than an enemy.

 Often, through the medium of stories, children learn invaluable lessons of life.
 Make these story sessions interactive, share your experiences, seek your children’s opinions around the stories to help them understand better.
+See if you can find and tell stories that improve their STEM knowledge.

 Watching or Reading these stories with your children will help them understand the essential virtues of life.
 They will help you lay the foundation of their character.